akretion/odoo-module-diff-analysis/17.0/README.md

 # Dude, what did they do to my Odoo at version 17.0?

-You can see below the Odoo addons that changes that got the largest data model changes between versions 16.0 and 17.0:
+You can see below the Odoo addons that got the largest data model changes between versions 16.0 and 17.0:
 (this is just summing the size of the data model impacting commits addon per addon) You can browse each directory to dig into the detail of these changes.